Three RHEL 8 or 9 VMs

 If your servers have internet (or an internal PyPI proxy like Nexus / Artifactory), the Python dependencies install themselves: salt-pip install PyJWT pika pyspnego smbprotocol pypsexec.

 Run on the boxes from section 3.
-The first 3 steps are on every server.
-After that, each step says where to run.
+The first 3 steps are on every server; after that each step says where to run.
 Steps 1–7 install Salt by hand.
-Step 8 is the pivot — from there, Salt configures itself.
+From step 8, Salt configures itself.

 Download VMware_Salt_Raas-<VERSION>-XXXXXXXX.el8_Installer.tar.gz from the Broadcom Support Portal.
 Verify with sha256sum.
 Stage on every node.